jackeylu/jackeylu.github.com/_posts/2016-01-16-how-to-set-octave-default-editor-as-gvim.md

 ```
 ## set the default editor as vim
-EDITOR("/path/to/your/vim --servername ocatve-editor --remote-tab-silent %s"
+EDITOR("/path/to/your/vim --servername octave-editor --remote-tab-silent %s"
 ```

-You NEED TO SET THE ABSOLUTE PATH IN WINDOWS, to create the right child process.
+1. You NEED TO SET THE ABSOLUTE PATH IN WINDOWS, to create the right child process.
+2. You should be carefull on the os.path.sep